cloudmesh-community/book/chapters/bigdata/intro-fall-2018.md

 - Distances in funny spaces, about "real" spaces and how to use diatances.

-## Part 12: Another Example: Web Search Information Retrieval
+## Another Example: Web Search Information Retrieval

+This is Part 12 of the introduction.

 [:clapper: 12.
 Another Example: Web Search Information Retrieval](https://drive.google.com/open?id=0B1YZSKYkpykjamJLNTZvYndyN2M)

 [:scroll: 12.
 Another Example: Web Search Information Retrieval](https://drive.google.com/open?id=0B1YZSKYkpykjM0ZIeWgwMkhkcmM)

-## Part 13: Cloud Application in Research
+## Cloud Application in Research

+This is Part 13 of the introduction discusssing clcloud applications in research.

 [:scroll: 13.
 Cloud Applications in Research: Science Clouds and Internet of Things](https://drive.google.com/open?id=0B1YZSKYkpykjODk2V19LX1Bxc2c)

-## Part 14: Software Ecosystems: Parallel Computing and MapReduce
+## Software Ecosystems: Parallel Computing and MapReduce

+This is Part 14 of the introduction discussing the software ecosysstem

 [:scroll: 14.
 Software Ecosystems: Parallel Computing and MapReduce](https://drive.google.com/open?id=0B1YZSKYkpykjNTZhcllDMmJ4NGM)

 <!--

-## Part 15: Opportunities at Universities
+## Opportunities at Universities

+This is Part 15 of the introduction.

 [:clapper: 15.
 Opportunities at Universities](https://drive.google.com/open?id=0B1YZSKYkpykjT3lCcFlkT0NSRUk)